thanos-io/thanos/docs/components/query.md

                                  'dns+' or 'dnssrv+' to detect store API servers through respective DNS lookups.
       --store-strict=<staticstore> ...
-                                 Addresses of only statically configured store
+                                 Deprecation Warning - This flag is deprecated and replaced with `endpoint-strict`.
+Addresses
-                                 API servers that are always used, even if the health check fails.
+                                 of only statically configured store API servers that are always used, even if the health check fails.
 Useful if you have a caching layer on top.
       --store.response-timeout=0ms
                                  If a Store doesn't send any data in this specified duration then a Store will be ignored